thradams/cake/removing_phase_2.md

 int b = 2;
 ```

 None of these line continuations are necessary.

-Line continuation in line comments can be unintentional.
-and GCC issues a warning.
+Line continuation in line comments is often unintentional and can lead to confusion.
+Considering that GCC already issues a warning for
+such cases, it reinforces the idea that line continuation within line comments is likely an error or oversight.

 Another issue is that since backslash-newline occurs during phase 2, it allows breaking identifers, as shown in this example: